akriot/AiRP/README.md

 Acknowledgments
 This project is inspired by works such as Lumos, CoELA, and the collaborative efforts of the open-source community.

-Contact
+## Contact
-For inquiries, please open an issue or contact [Project Maintainer's Name].
+For inquiries, please open an issue or contact me @aloktechdev on twitter.

 Let's build the future of agent-based planning together!